Mahabodhi Temple: Railings

-The railing also around the Mahabodhi Temple at Bodh Gaya are quite ancient.
-These are old sandstone posts dating about 150 BCE, during the Sunga period.
-There are carved panels as well as medallions, with many scenes similar to those of the contemporary Sunga railings at Bharhut (150 BCE) and Sanchi (115 BCE), although the reliefs at Sanchi Stupa No.2 are often considered as the oldest of all.
+The railings around the Mahabodhi Temple at Bodh Gaya are ancient.
+They are old sandstone posts dating about 150 BCE, during the Sunga period.
+There are carved panels as well as medallions, with many scenes similar to those of the contemporary Sunga railings at Bharhut (150 BCE) and Sanchi (115 BCE), although the reliefs at Sanchi Stupa No.2 are often considered the oldest of all.
 The railing was extended during the following century, down to the end of Gupta period (7th century), with coarse granite decorated with elaborate foliate ornaments and small figures as well as stupas.
 Many parts of the initial railing have been dismantled and are now in museums, such as the Indian Museum in Kolkata, and have been replaced by plaster copies.

-Current pyramidal temple
+Gupta period

-While Asoka is considered the Mahabodhi temple's founder, the current pyramidal structure dates from the Gupta Empire, in the 5th–6th century CE.
+While Asoka is considered the Mahabodhi Temple's founder, the current pyramidal structure dates from the Gupta Empire, in the 5th–6th century CE.
 It's identical to the architectural styles of Hindu temples still being constructed in India.

-However this may represent a restoration of earlier work of the 2nd or 3rd century: a plaque from Kumrahar dated 150–200 CE, based on its dated Kharoshthi inscriptions and combined finds of Huvishka coins, already shows the Mahabodhi Temple in its current shape with a stepped truncated pyramid and a small hemispherical stupa with finals on top.
+However, this may represent a restoration of earlier work of the 2nd or 3rd century: a plaque from Kumrahar dated 150–200 CE, based on its dated Kharoshthi inscriptions and combined finds of Huvishka coins, already shows the Mahabodhi Temple in its current shape with a stepped truncated pyramid and a small hemispherical stupa with finials on top.
 This is confirmed by archaeological excavations in Bodh Gaya.

 It is thought that the temple in the shape of a truncated pyramid was derived from the design of the stepped stupas which had developed in Gandhara.
 The Mahabodhi Temple adapted the Gandharan design of a succession of steps with niches containing Buddha images, alternating with Greco-Roman pillars, and top by a stupa, as seen in the stupas of Jaulian.
 The structure is crowned by the shape of a hemispherical stupa topped by finials, forming a logical elongation of the stepped Gandharan stupas.

 This truncated pyramid design also marked the evolution from the aniconic stupa dedicated to the cult of relics, to the iconic temple with multiple images of the Buddha and Bodhisattvas.
 This design was very influential in the development of later Hindu temples.
 The "shikhara" tower with an amalaka near the top is today considered more characteristic of Hindu temples.

-The Temple was restored by the British and India post independence.
+Patronage

+Throughout its history, the Mahabodhi Temple has been the sight of patronage from various sources.
+Faxian in the 5th century, stated that there were three monasteries built around the temple complex with monks residing in them.
+These monks were supported by local people who provided them with food and other necessities.